top of page

 Applications

-This pipeline was developed for human movement analysis but the underlying approach — deriving forces from observed motion, resolving them through a structural hierarchy, and rendering the results as interactive layered visualizations — applies to any domain where complex physical systems need to be communicated clearly.
+This pipeline was developed for human movement analysis but the underlying approach applies to any domain where complex physical systems need to be communicated clearly.
 Structural load paths, fluid system dynamics, environmental force modeling, infrastructure behavior under load.

 Research Papers in Progress